spacetelescope/crds/documentation/crds_users_guide/source/reference_conventions.rst

 Required Keywords and Properties
 --------------------------------

-Reference files specify metadata as keyword values that CRDS can check and that CRDS can also generally use to perform automatic update rmap updates, adding references to rmaps based on keyword values.
+Reference files specify metadata as keyword values that CRDS often checks.
+In general, instrument configuration parameters can be used to automatically add reference files to CRDS rmaps which describe how to assign them.
 In essence, each reference file is required to specify the instrument configurations for which it is the best reference file.
+CRDS supports the use of patterns and/or substitutions for keyword values which enable as single reference file to support more than one instrument configuration.

 Keywords For New File Formats .............................